jjblum/INTCATCH-BoatUserManual-HTML/equipment.rst

 The cable harness refers to the bundle of cables that run between the rear and front compartments in the boat.
-The battery plugs into the XT90 connector.
+The battery plugs into the large, yellow XT90 connector.

 The 80 amp breaker is an important part of the harness.
 This breaker will open if more than 80 amps is drawn through the harness.